rajeshuser/transactions/README.md

 -   Distribution of transaction across different price range for selected month
 -   Distribution of transaction across different categories for selected month

-## design decisions or assumptions
+## Design decisions or assumptions

 -   Frontend part of the project is designed and implemented for dynamic data
 -   Backend part of the project is designed and implemented get request only